A methodology for building AI agents

 - Circuit breaker: a pattern that stops an operation after N consecutive failures, to avoid wasting resources in a loop.

-- MoE (Mixture of Experts): a model architecture where only a fraction of parameters is activated per request.
+- MoE (Mixture of Experts): a model architecture where only a fraction of the parameters is activated per request.
 Allows a large model (120B) with the inference cost of a small one (5B active).

 - Distillation: a technique that trains a small model to reproduce the behavior of a large one.
 "Anti-distillation" refers to mechanisms that prevent this cloning.